G2P-Connect/specs/profiles/README.md

+## Profile Submission Policy

+All local profiles must be submitted via Pull Request and follow the DCI review workflow.
+See the full policy and workflow [here](./CONTRIBUTING.md).

 # Template Profile for SPD-CI APIs

 This folder provides a **template profile** for SPD-CI APIs.
 A **profile** is a localized or implementation-specific adaptation of the base API specifications, ensuring compliance with **DCI standards**.